Skip to main content

 location of mets.xml

 The standard Matterhorn METS combines the standards METS, PREMIS and EAD.
 It specifies how these three standards can be used to describe a SIP.
-Further information about Matterhorn METS can be found here.

 Technical and administrative metadata are automatically extracted and captured by docuteam packer.
 Descriptive metadata has to be manually entered by the user in the detail view of the opened SIP.
 Which metadata fields are available for which level and which values are allowed in them is defined in the configuration file levels.xml.